omid-arhami/topolow/README.md

 -   **Cross-validation**: Built-in validation framework for performance assessment
 -   **Parallel processing**: Support for multi-core and HPC environments
 -   **Visualization tools**: Interactive and publication-ready map generation
+-   **Phylogenetically-Aware Clade Detection**: Dynamic depth-based clades (no rooting or branch lengths required) are defined based on Average Leaf-to-Backbone Distance (ALBD) in the tree

 ## Input Data Format